 Principal: Nuclear power production and development Company of Iran (NPPD)

-Performer: Joint Stock Company JSC «Concern Rosenergoatom» /Joint Stock Company «Atomtechexport» (JSC «ATEX»)
+Contractor: Joint Stock Company JSC «Concern Rosenergoatom» /Joint Stock Company «Atomtechexport»

-The Performer’s personnel:
+The Contractor’s personnel:

-The personnel assigned by the Performer to perform works under the Contract.
+The personnel assigned by the Contractorto perform works under the Contract.

-Committee: here, a Committee is assumed (consisting of two persons from the Principal and two persons from the Performer), the chairman of which shall be the Principal’s representative, the co-chairman shall be the representative of the Performer party, which studies the damage and loss inflicted to BNPP-1 personnel, property, equipment as the result of the Performer’s personnel intentional acts or negligence.
+Committee: here, a Committee is assumed (consisting of two persons from the Principal and two persons from the Contractor), the chairman of which shall be the Principal’s representative, the co-chairman shall be the representative of the Contractor party, which studies the damage and loss inflicted to BNPP-1 personnel, property, equipment as the result of the Contractor’s personnel intentional acts or negligence.

 Organization:

 In case of an accident, it shall be investigated by the Principal in compliance with the existing procedures.
-If the direct or input cause for the accident is an intentional act or negligence of the Performer’s personnel, degree of the damage inflicted to the personnel, property, equipment located at BNPP shall be determined by the Principal and submitted (through the official letter) to the authorized representatives of the Performer.
+If the direct or input cause for the accident is an intentional act or negligence of the Contractor’s personnel, degree of the damage inflicted to the personnel, property, equipment located at BNPP shall be determined by the Principal and submitted (through the official letter) to the authorized representatives of the Contractor.

-The Performer shall study this issue within 16 (sixteen) working days after the notification submission by the Principal to the Performer’s representatives, and inform the Principal’s representative officially on its consent or disagreement.
-If the official notification has not been received from the Performer within the abovementioned time period, it should be considered, that the issue is accepted by the Performer.
+The Contractor shall study this issue within 16 (sixteen) working days after the notification submission by the Principal to the Contractor’s representatives, and inform the Principal’s representative officially on its consent or disagreement.
+If the official notification has not been received from the Contractor within the abovementioned time period, it should be considered, that the issue is accepted by the Contractor.

-The Performer shall officially inform the Principal on the Committee members from its party maximum within 3 work days after its official notification on refusal to compensate the damage.
+The Contractor shall officially inform the Principal on the Committee members from its party maximum within 3 work days after its official notification on refusal to compensate the damage.

-The Principal shall issue an order within maximum 3 (three) work days after receiving official notification on the Committee members from the Performer’s Party and determine the place for the Committee meeting, and inform on the Committee members from its party as well at least 7 (seven) days before the Committee meeting beginning.
+The Principal shall issue an order within maximum 3 (three) work days after receiving official notification on the Committee members from the Contractor’s Party and determine the place for the Committee meeting, and inform on the Committee members from its party as well at least 7 (seven) days before the Committee meeting beginning.

 The Committee shall take final decision within 15 (fifteen) work days, however, if it is required to prolong the abovementioned period due to necessity of required specialists presence or due to any other valid reasons, the Committee chairman shall submit to the Principal and official request for the mentioned period prolongation maximum up to 30 (thirty) days.

-The Committee shall officially inform the Principal and the Performer on the meeting results within 7 work days from the date of the decision taking.
+The Committee shall officially inform the Principal and the Contractor on the meeting results within 7 work days from the date of the decision taking.

 If the Committee members failed to reach a mutual decision within the abovementioned time period as per item 5, the Principal have the right to deduct the amount equal to the damage amount but not exceeding the amount required to cover possible damage as specified in the present Contract till this issue settlement.